EvanWY/PortfolioSources/_posts/2015-12-15-tinyempire.md

 category: game
 ---

 Tiny Empire is a Three-Kingdoms-themed strategic game, players can change formation of generals and cast special skill to win battles.
+I work as a front-end programmer in this game during my internship in Tiantuo Company.

-#### Gameplay
+### Overview

 Post excerpt goes here.
 The first paragraph will be shown only, along with a read more button which links to the full post.
 Perfect for placing project descriptions or to actually blog about something!